Tully, Queensland: Education

 Tully State High School is a government secondary (7-12) school for boys and girls at 59337 Bruce Highway.
 It includes a special educaition program.
 In 2018, the school had an enrolment of 688 students with 62 teachers (59 full-time equivalent) and 32 non-teaching staff (24 full-time equivalent).
 It also serves students in the Tully district, including Cardwell, Kennedy, Mission Beach, Wongaling Beach, Feluga, El Arish and various other small centres.
-The school has been accredited as a Centre of Excellence in Mathematics, Science and Technology and is one of only a few Reef Guardian schools.
-The campus is situated on extensive grounds, 38 hectares, and includes an aquaculture centre, a worm farm, an arboretum, a herd of cattle and several sports fields.

 Amenities

-The Cassowary Coast Regional Council operates the Dorothy Jones Library at 34 Bryant Street, Tully.
+The Cassowary Coast Regional Council operates the Dorothy Jones Library at 34 Bryant Street.

 The Tully branch of the Queensland Country Women's Association meets at the CWA Hall at 5 Plumb Street.

 St Claire of Montefalco Catholic Church is at 13 Mars Street.
 It is within the Tully Parish of the Roman Catholic Diocese of Cairns.